danielnv18/TodoApp/README.md

 - Tests: plan to use xUnit with `WebApplicationFactory` under `tests/`; run via `dotnet test`.

 ## Troubleshooting
-- If migrations fail, ensure the container is healthy (`docker compose ps`) and the secret connection string points to `localhost,1433`.
+- If migrations fail, ensure the connection string points to a writable path (default `todo.db` in project root).
 - If `dotnet-ef` is missing, rerun the tool install command above, then `dotnet tool restore` on new machines.